-One of the ways we understand ourselves and the world around us is through myths.
-In the telling and re-telling of myths, we attempt to resolve conflicts between concepts like human and machine, life and death, and good and evil by reconciling and uniting the opposing concepts within the fabric of the myth.
-The struggle of human against machine, which has been the subject of myth since the Industrial Revolution, comes close to being resolved by the Science Fiction genre's myth of The Cyborg, a creation that is part human and part machine.
+One of the ways we understand the world is through myths.
+In the telling and re-telling of myths, we try to resolve conflicts between concepts like human and machine, life and death, and good and evil by reconciling and uniting the opposing concepts within the fabric of the myth.
+For me, the struggle of human against machine, which has been the subject of myth since the Industrial Revolution, comes close to being resolved in the myth of The Cyborg, a creation that is part human and part machine.

 It happens that two of the best known and most successful renditions of the myth of The Cyborg are James Cameron and Gale Anne Hurd’s The Terminator (1984) and Terminator 2: Judgment Day (1991).
 What is particularly interesting about T2 is that it marked a significant shift in our attitudes toward machines.
 In 1984, The Terminator still reflects the ambivalence and caution that had characterized our attitudes toward machines for hundreds of years and informed the Science Fiction genre film since Fritz Lang created the evil robot, Maria (the original material girl), in Metropolis (1926).
 In 1991, just seven years after The Terminator, Cameron and Hurd's Terminator 2: Judgment Day creates a world in which an out of control machine with an Austrian accent saves the human race.

-If successful directors and producers are successful, in part at least, because they are good at tapping into and amplifying trends in popular culture, and if we didn’t notice anything strange about T2's new rendering of the human versus machine myth, it's probably because we had already made the mental leap to the other side of the chasm separating men and women from machines.
+If we weren't surprised by T2's new rendering of the human versus machine myth, it's probably because we had already made the mental leap to the other side of the chasm separating men and women from machines.
 After struggling with the issue for a few hundred years, we had finally made up our minds about computers, robots and ourselves, and we had decided to come down on the side of the machines.
 T2 is a reflection of that decision.

-The distinction between humans and machines in popular culture began to blur in the 1980’s.
+The separation of humans from machines in popular culture began to blur in the 1980’s.
 In Ridley Scott's Blade Runner (1982), more physical damage is sustained by replicants than by people, the replicants have pitifully short life spans, and, in fact, all of the women in the film are replicants.
-In Robocop (1987) the cyborg (a true cyborg, compared to the Terminator, whose humanity is only skin deep) sustains massive injuries in his first encounter with a killer robot.
+In Robocop (1987) the human, torn down and reconstructed with machine parts replacing limbs and organs, sustains massive injuries in his first encounter with a killer robot.
 And, in Cameron and Hurd's Aliens (1986), their sequel to Ridley Scott's Alien (1979), the robot or "artificial person" is ripped in half by WATCH OUT!
 A XENOMORPH!
 Cameron and Hurd's word for a non-human life form.
 By this time, Cameron and Hurd’s view of machines is already softening.
 The humans and the machines are on the same side, and, at the film's climax, it is the badly damaged "artificial person" -- his legless torso resembling a broken, plastic doll -- who saves the human child from being sucked into space.

 We define ourselves in terms of what we are not.
 As the distinction between humans and machines begins to blur, our image of ourselves begins to blur with it.
 In a futile attempt to maintain the distinction, we work hard to come up with things people can do better than machines.
 It is our hope that we are different from and, on some level, better than the machines we create.
 But the truth is that machines can do most things better than people can.
 Machines can't paint as well as Jackson Pollock, say, but most people can't either.
 Generally, where we choose to employ them, machines outstrip people easily, and they force us to redefine concepts like intelligence.
 We fall back on our last line of defense: the capacity to feel.
 Can machines feel?
 Can they appreciate art and music?
 Are they alive?
 In the Science Fiction film they are.